2026 Sponsors and Venues

 801 SW 10th Ave.

-We are excited to be returning to the Multnomah County Central Library for our third time.
-The Central Library is once again opening their doors for us to host poetry open mics for all three days of the festival up on their third floor.
+We are excited to be returning to the Multnomah County Central Library for our fourth time.
+The Central Library is once again opening their doors for us to host poetry open mics for all three days of the festival up on their third floor in the Collins Gallery.
+All events at the downtown library will be part of our affinity-themed poetry open mics.

 1035 W Burnside St.

-Powell’s Books will once again be donating space to Bigfoot for our poetry slam tournament.
+Powell’s Books will, for a fifth time, be donating space to the Bigfoot Poetry Festival for our poetry slam tournament.
 Happening the first two nights of the competition, we will see two slams take place on Powell’s third floor in the Pearl Room each evening.

 Stumptown Coffee Roasters